 Pre-Prosthetic Surgery in Tyler, TX, and Palestine, TX

 If you are having problems getting dentures to fit comfortably, you may be a candidate for pre-prosthetic surgery.
-Our oral surgeons, Dr. Charles Stone and Dr. Brian Stone, offer a wide range of tooth replacement options to help our patients regain functional, natural-looking smiles.
+Our oral surgeons, Dr. Charles Stone, Dr. Brian Stone, and Dr. Wade Barker, offer a wide range of tooth replacement options to help our patients regain functional, natural-looking smiles.
 To learn more about pre-prosthetic procedures and other tooth replacement options at our practice, feel free to contact our office for more information.